-In support of South Africa’s national HIV epidemic control strategy, JSI is providing technical assistance to USAID implementing partners to strengthen index testing and conducting targeted community case finding services in the City of Johannesburg.
-In addition, due to the COVID-19 outbreak, JSI is assisting to transition select HIV services from health facilities to communities, an initiative of South Africa National Department of Health.
+In support of South Africa’s national HIV epidemic control strategy, JSI provided technical assistance to USAID implementing partners to strengthen index testing and conducting targeted community case finding services in the City of Johannesburg.
+In addition, due to the COVID-19 outbreak, JSI assisted to transition of select HIV services from health facilities to communities, an initiative of the South Africa National Department of Health.

 - Support selected USAID partners to improve index testing performance.

 - Conduct targeted community case finding services.